Godzilla vs. Kong (soundtrack): Overview

-Wingard met with Holkenborg in 2018, where Holkenborg admitted to recreationally writing music for Godzilla years prior due to being a fan.
+Wingard met Holkenborg in 2018, where Holkenborg admitted to recreationally writing music for Godzilla years prior due to being a fan.
 Holkenborg subsequently began communicating with the director, tweaked the material, and played it for the director, stating that Wingard was "totally in love".
 Holkenborg requested a bass drum roughly ten feet in diameter, but the builder was only able to scale it down to eight feet.
 Holkenborg recalled in a Zoom chat discussion saying that "the score is hyper-modern and the thematic material is also original, but it’s written in respect of the history of Kong and Godzilla".

 Wingard felt it was "insincere" to repurpose the themes by Akira Ifukube because he associated them with Toho's Godzilla.
 Instead, Wingard wished to go in a different direction to create themes that were unique to the MonsterVerse's Godzilla, while paying homage to its influences.
 Holkenborg wanted to create a Godzilla theme that "lived and breathed" the history behind monster themes.
 Lower brass and big tympanis were used to emphasize the power of Godzilla, and a sound originated from tuba and trombone crashing in quick succession was composed to recreate the musical signature Godzilla theme in 1950.
 He further wanted Godzilla's theme to be slow and sluggish to reflect Godzilla.

 For Kong's theme, Holkenborg provided an "organic approach" as "the nature of Kong, and it’s the closest thing to a human".
 The sound was interwoven with electronic and sound design elements, and the film score began with melody, and from that point, the score "got colors and orchestration and different types of electronic instruments with it".
 Two of the themes: "Pensacola, Florida (Godzilla Theme)" and "Skull Island (Kong Theme)" were released on March 7 and 10.